A look at de Blasio's NYC mayoral tenure and what's next

 He said his presidential ambitions are in the past.
 “Not on my dance card," he quipped.

-De Blasio admits he struggled to address intractable issues such as homelessness, which rose during his two terms despite his administration meeting a goal of building or preserving 200,000 affordable housing units.
-His last year has been dogged with the slow closing the city’s Rikers Island jail, which has been plagued by severe staffing shortages, prisoner deaths and violence amid the pandemic.
-There have been 16 deaths this year in the city’s jail system, the most since 2013.
+De Blasio admits he struggled to address intractable issues such as homelessness.

-When New York City became the epicenter of the pandemic, de Blasio’s attempts to manage the response were frequently defined by the ongoing public feuding with then Gov. Andrew Cuomo who fueled their long-simmering tense relationship by swatting down de Blasio’s plans for a shelter-in-place order and school closures.
+The population of single adults in shelters rose during his two terms despite a drop in the number of homeless families in shelters and his administration meeting a goal of building or preserving 200,000 affordable housing units.

-When Cuomo resigned in August amid allegations he sexually harassed at least 11 women, de Blasio had wider latitude in his city’s response.
-He rolled out a series of aggressive mandates, requiring every public employee to get vaccinated.
-The orders largely survived legal challenges and drove up vaccination rates of reluctant police officers, firefighters and other city workers, prompting de Blasio to extend the mandates to private-sector workers, the most sweeping vaccine mandate of any state or big city in the U.S.
+When New York City became the epicenter of the pandemic, de Blasio’s attempts to manage the response were frequently defined by feuding with then-Gov. Andrew Cuomo who fueled their long-simmering tense relationship by swatting down de Blasio’s plans for a shelter-in-place order and school closures.

-Like Cuomo, de Blasio had his own near-daily televised briefings during the pandemic, but they took a variety-show flavor in recent months, with de Blasio decrying pineapple toppings on pizza as he explained ranked-choice voting and singing with funk music legend George Clinton
+When Cuomo resigned in August amid sexual harassment allegations, de Blasio had wider latitude in his city’s response.
+He rolled out aggressive mandates, requiring every public employee to get vaccinated.
+He later extended the mandates to private-sector workers, the most sweeping vaccine mandate of any state or big city in the U.S.

 So far, de Blasio has remained coy on his future plans when asked if he's going to run for governor.
 Equally vague is the Democrat’s path to the governor’s mansion.
-Gov. Kathy Hochul has been amassing campaign funds and Democratic endorsements, from upstate officials to leaders in the heart of de Blasio’s Brooklyn, leaving him to stitch together an unclear constituency.
+Gov. Kathy Hochul has been amassing campaign funds and Democratic endorsements, from upstate officials to leaders in the heart of de Blasio’s Brooklyn.

 “I think I’ve put plenty of breadcrumbs out there on the trail," he said.
 “I’m going to stay in public service.
 As to electoral politics, I’ll give an update very, very soon."